avk/avk.github.io/_case_studies/nanowrimo2016.md

 ### Advice formation

   <p>
-    Interviews with past participants, retrospective blog posts, and the nanowrimo.org were our best sources of advice on how to excel at NaNoWriMo.
-We arranged our takeaways in chronological writing milestones, full of actionable writing tasks, each with prompts to assist the completion of said task.
+    Interviews with past participants, retrospective blog posts, and the nanowrimo.org were our best sources of advice on how to excel at NaNoWriMo. <mark>We arranged our takeaways in chronological writing milestones, full of actionable writing tasks,</mark> each with prompts to assist the completion of said task.
 They took the form of this hierarchy:
   </p>

   <p>